Take your time here. Check each main item

 Use

-framework for educating the young people in your life about their fam-ily.
+about their family.
 They don't know what they need to

-know, and probably have confusions they can't artic-ulate.
+know, and probably have confusions they can't articulate.

 Give a copy of this quiz

-(or all sevn of them) to your kids' teachers, school counselors, and
+of them) to your kids' teachers, school counselors, and

 coaches to help raise their awareness of their own kids and students.